|Program Coordinator||Amy Nitza, (845) 257-3479, email@example.com|

 |Program Length||Program can be completed in 1 semester if enrolled full-time|

 The Advanced Certificate in Trauma and Disaster Mental Health consists of 15 credits: three required core courses (Disaster Mental Health; Evidence-Based Assessment and Treatment for Trauma; and Assessment and Interventions with Children, Adolescents, and Families), plus two electives to allow students to focus on populations of interest.
-All courses are entirely online with the exception of COU565, Disaster Mental Health, which involves one weekend on the New Paltz campus during the summer.
-The certificate can be completed within one year, or extended to accommodate the student's schedule.
+Students may complete the program completely online or to include a one-weekend summer option.
+The certificate can be completed within one year or extended to accommodate the student's schedule.